-Also known as, Asian Freestyle or Japanese Grooming, this is a unique grooming style which originated in Japan, China, and Korea.
+Also known as, Asian Freestyle, Asian Fusion Style Dog Grooming or Japanese Dog Grooming, this is a unique dog grooming style which originated in Japan, China, and Korea.

-Most dog grooming techniques are designed to make dogs look more like their breed standards.
-Some dogs developed certain coat styles for practicality or their breed’s purpose.
+Most dog grooming techniques are designed to make dogs look more like their breed standards and some dogs have certain coat styles for practicality or their breed’s purpose.

-The concept of Asian Fusion was originally to give any dog, regardless of their breed or age, a younger appearance.
+The concept of Asian Fusion Dog Grooming was originally to give any dog, regardless of their breed or age, a younger appearance.
 In more recent times, Asian Fusion has encouraged many dog groomers to explore their creative side and to make dogs look as cute as possible, regardless of the breed.
-It encompasses the dog groomers and the dog’s personality, and it is fun to do.
+It encompasses the dog groomer's and the dog’s personality, and it is fun to do.

-With Asian Fusion styles, you will tend to see dogs with their faces shaped into perfect circles or cubes, legs trimmed to resemble bell-bottoms, and ear hair and facial fur that looks like it belongs in har style magazine.
+With Asian Fusion Dog Grooming styles, you tend to see dogs with their faces shaped into perfect circles or cubes, legs trimmed to resemble bell-bottoms, and ear hair and facial fur that looks like it belongs in hair style magazine.
 Many Asian Freestyle dog groomers often find inspiration in other species.
 So, a Shih Tzu may be trimmed and dyed to look like a cute Panda Bear, or a Toy Poodle groomed to look like a toy lamb.

-So why Asian Fusion a popular grooming technique?
+So why is Asian Fusion Style Dog Grooming a popular grooming technique?

 - Bichon Frise